Skip to content

 Who Can Participate?

-Students in grades 9-12 from throughout the region are welcome to come create alongside professional artists in our after-school program during the school year.
+Students in grades 9-12 from throughout the region are welcome to create alongside professional artists in our after-school program during the school year.
 BCAT is the first NCAT center to serve a rural community, focusing on students outside of the standard urban environment.
 Our center serves Clearfield, Elk, Jefferson, Cameron, McKean, Clarion, and Potter counties, and even has van service for Jeff Tech and Dubois Area High School students.
 BCAT Youth and Arts was established to expose high school students to the arts and to provide opportunities after school that produce a more positive outcome for the future of each student that attends.

 When is ATP?

-2023-2024 Apprenticeship Training Program: September 9, 2023 – May 10, 2024
+2024-2025 Apprenticeship Training Program: September 9, 2024 – May 9, 2025

 How Do I Get Involved?

 ATP has a unique open enrollment-style program model.
 Students may sign up for the program at any point in the school year.
 The after-school program is designed to be flexible and open for busy high school students.
-ATP does not have a maximum or minimum requirement of work hours for participation, though some minimum attendance requirements to attend field trips may be implemented (these requirements are noted on an individual basis, and parents will be notified when this information is necessary and available.)
+ATP does not have a maximum or minimum requirement of work hours for participation, though some minimum attendance requirements to attend field trips may be implemented (these requirements are noted on an individual basis and parents will be notified when this information is necessary and available.)

 Please note there is no commitment to our program.
 There is no penalty or fees should a student choose not to return to our programming.